12

 sad chapter in Alice's history.

 1996 - 11 October - Centralian Advocate Article - Bungalow days ...
-Fr Smith relates one sad chapter in Alice's history
+Fr Smith relates one sad chapter in Alice's

 1997 - 25 February